To schedule an appointment call 240-777-2577

 - The cost of any employer-sponsored insurance offered to anyone on the return who declined such an offer and remained uninsured

 For more information about the Marketplace/Exchange, visit HealthCare.gov.

 For more information on the Affordable Care Act, go to irs.gov/aca.

-When you arrive at the site for your tax preparation appointment, you will be asked to fill out Part I through Part VI (page 1 to top of page 4) of the Intake/Interview & Quality Review Sheet.
+When you arrive at the site for your tax preparation appointment, you will be asked to fill out Part I through Part VII (page 1 to top of page 3) of the Intake/Interview & Quality Review Sheet.
+The grey sections will be filled in by a volunteer preparer.
 Volunteers at the site are prepared to help you complete the form and answer any questions that you may have about the form.

-If you would like to review the Intake/Interview & Quality Review Sheet before your appointment, click here http://www.irs.gov/pub/irs-pdf/f13614c.pdf to see the form.
-You may download the form and complete some or all of Part I through Part VI before your appointment.
+If you would like to review the Intake/Interview & Quality Review Sheet before your appointment, you may download the form and complete some or all of Part I through Part VII before your appointment.
 Bring the Intake/Interview & Quality Review Sheet and all supporting tax documents (see What to Bring above) to your appointment.